Retirees Enjoy Spectacular Scenery, Abundant Recreation, an Artsy Vibe and a Certain Mountain Mystique in Cozy, Safe Black Mountain, North Carolina

 Cost of Living: Above the National Average

-Black Mountain's cost of living is 8% above the national average, and the median home price is $230,000.
+Black Mountain's cost of living is 2% above the national average with a median home price of $375,000, a 21% increase from a year ago.
 Historic wood frame homes, bungalows, Craftsmans, chalets, brick ranch ramblers and lake view properties are all for sale.
 Most homes sit on wooded land, and many are tucked into the hillsides around town.
-The area has a number of planned neighborhoods, including upscale Village of Cheshire, which has homes from the $600,000s.
+The area has a number of planned neighborhoods, including upscale Village of Cheshire.

 Black Mountain, North Carolina